amesar/mlflow-fun/README.md

 mlflow server --host 0.0.0.0
 ```

-You are now ready to run the examples various languages.
+You are now ready to run the examples in the different languages.